 This is an introductory course for single variable calculus.
 The material will be presented in a manner that shows how calculus combined with analytic geometry is the language of expression for quantitative ideas in science, technology, engineering, and mathematics itself.
 We will cover differential and integral calculus, series and sequences, as well as Taylor series to discuss topics such as information and probability, the physics of planetary motion and statistical mechanics, and development of computational algorithms.
 This course can be used to satisfy BSE freshman year requirements.
-This course takes place on Tuesdays and Thursdays from 11:00am to 12:20pm.
+Please see the Registrar's page for more information.

 Sample Reading List

 - Adrian Banner, The Calculus Lifesaver: All the Tools You Need to Excel at C

 - David Berlinski, A Tour of the Calculus

 - Problem set(s) - 50%

 Open to Freshmen and Sophomores only.